Burgess of Edinburgh

-Issuing a Burgess Ticket
+Issuing of burgess ticket

 From the late medieval era, Burgess tickets were issued by the Lord Dean of Guild (an ancient office within the City of Edinburgh).
 Burgesses qualified for admission by fulfilling the requirements to have residence in the town; being nominated by either an Incorporated Trade or the Merchant company, or be related by birth or marriage to an existing Burgess; and pay the required fees.
 After Burgess-ship was granted their name would be entered in the roll and they would consequently receive their Burgess ticket.

-Occasionally when someone of note was made a Burgess - such as a Lord Provost of Edinburgh - the Burgess ticket would be presented in a box known as a 'Freedom Casket'.
-These would often be silver or gold, and lavishly decorated, bearing an engraving of the recipients name.
+Occasionally when someone of note was made a Burgessm such as a Lord Provost of Edinburgh, the Burgess ticket would be presented in a box known as a 'Freedom Casket'.
+It would often be silver or gold, be lavishly decorated and bear an engraving of the recipient's name.

-Local Government Reform in 1973 reformed the role of Lord Dean of Guild, and the office was transferred into the Merchant Company of Edinburgh.
-This created an issue where Burgess tickets could be issued by the City of Edinburgh Council or the Merchant Company, but not the Incorporated Trades.
-The City of Edinburgh Council began only to use Burgess-ship as a civic award, issuing it only to individuals who had "distinguished themselves through their work or efforts, or to recognise the respect and high esteem in which they are held by the people of Edinburgh".
+Local government reform in 1973 reformed the role of Lord Dean of Guild, and the office was transferred into the Merchant Company of Edinburgh.
+That created an issue where Burgess tickets could be issued by the City of Edinburgh Council or the Merchant Company but not the Incorporated Trades.
+The City of Edinburgh Council began to use only burgess-ship as a civic award and issued it only to individuals who had "distinguished themselves through their work or efforts, or to recognise the respect and high esteem in which they are held by the people of Edinburgh".
 This is sometimes known as "Honorary Burgess-ship".
-Thus those seeking to join the Incorporated Trades would be left with no choice but to first approach the Merchant Company.
+Thus, those seeking to join the Incorporated Trades would be left with no choice but to first approach the Merchant Company.

 Edinburgh City Council arbitrated an agreement between the Merchants and the Incorporated Trades.
 Nominations for Burgess-ship are now accepted from either organisation, and a new body called the Burgess Association of Edinburgh was created to help oversee this.
 Applications are now adjudicated by a committee with representatives from both the Merchant Company and The Convenery of Trades and the City Council delegated the keeping of the Roll of Burgesses, and the authority to set and retain the civic dues associated with processing new Burgess Tickets, to the Association.
-It also required that the Burgess Tickets should be signed by The Lord Dean of Guild and Deacon Convener of the Trades, and the Lord Provost on behalf of the city Council.
+It also required that the burgess tickets should be signed by The Lord Dean of Guild and Deacon Convener of the Trades, and the Lord Provost on behalf of the city Council.

-The Burgess Association of Edinburgh
+Burgess Association of Edinburgh

-The Burgess Association, founded in 2017, with a constitution adopted on the 30th October 2017.
-Arms were granted by The Lord Lyon and the motto of the organisation is 'Unitis Viribus' or 'With United Forces'.
+The Burgess Association, founded in 2017, with a constitution adopted on 30 October 2017.
+Arms were granted by the Lord Lyon and the motto of the organisation is 'Unitis Viribus' or 'With United Forces'.